• Skip to main content

 What’s the ONE most important skill I want to teach my daughter in life?

-Download episode // Listen on iTunes
+Download episode • Listen on Apple Podcasts

 I decided to teach her how to effectively communicate her ideas.